Encouraging your child to change behaviour can be tricky. Reward charts can be a powerful way of kick-starting that change.

-Reward charts, or star charts, are a powerful way of:
+Reward charts are a powerful way of:

-How and why rewards charts work
+How and why reward charts work

 Reward charts work well for children aged 3-8 years.